Lanreotide (Mytolac) 60 mg and 120 mg per 0.5 ml syringe

 It has not been approved by Medsafe for use in New Zealand, this means your doctor and pharmacist have extra steps they need to follow before giving you the lanreotide.

-The supplier has found an alternative product.
-It will be listed from 1 July 2025.
-It will be available in early July 2025.
+The supplier has found an alternative product for this strength.
+It was listed from 1 July 2025 and is available.
 It is not Medsafe approved.
 Which means it will need to be prescribed and dispensed in line with section 29 of the Medicines Act.

 - Presentation: inj 60 mg per 0.5 ml, 0.5 ml syringe